leocaseiro/jQuery-Plugin-stringToSlug/README.md

-jQuery Plugin stringToSlug
+jQuery plugin stringToSlug
 =============

 A simple plugin in jQuery to create a URL.
-The stringToSlug converts string in any Language, including those with accents and special caracheteres, to a SLUG.
+The stringToSlug converts string in any language, including those with accents and special characters, to a SLUG.

 Documentation
 --------------
-Full Documentation with Examples at [http://leocaseiro.github.io/jQuery-Plugin-stringToSlug/](http://leocaseiro.github.io/jQuery-Plugin-stringToSlug/)
+Full documentation with examples at [http://leocaseiro.github.io/jQuery-Plugin-stringToSlug/](http://leocaseiro.github.io/jQuery-Plugin-stringToSlug/)

 Default Usage: